barotto/libRocketDoc/pages/rcss/fonts.md

 Inherited: | yes
 Percentages: | N/A

-The 'font-style' property can be used to request normal or italicised versions of a font from within a font-family.
+This property can be used to request normal or italicised versions of a font from within a font-family.
 Note that RCSS does not yet support oblique font styles.

-*font-weight*
+`font-weight`{:.prop}

 Value: | normal \| bold
 Initial: | normal